bipulshahi/SQL_CTE/1_CTE_vs_Subquery.md

 > **CTEs are generally better** than correlated subqueries in terms of readability, maintainability, and performance (especially on large datasets).
 > Subqueries are okay for quick, simple lookups or when performance impact is negligible.

----

-Would you like me to show how this same example looks with a **LEFT JOIN** (to include employees who have *no sales yet*) and compare its logic too?